bchartoff/umd_class/git_workshop.md

 ###Collaborate!!
 - Now partner up, you're going to collaborate on an open source project
-- First, fork your partner's repo by clicking `Fork` in the top-right corner of his/her's repo's main page.
+- First, fork your partner's repo by clicking `Fork` in the top-right corner of his/her repo's main page.
-- Clone your fork, and navigate to your fork's directory (see "Make a new repo" above for these steps)
+- Clone your fork, and navigate to your fork's directory (see "Make a new repo" above for the steps to clone a repo)
 - Make some changes to the content!
 - On your fork, click the green "compare and review" button to submit a pull request.
-- Switch places with your partner
+	- NB: it's possible to do every one of these steps from the command line, but for simplicity's sake we're doing some of them from github.com (pointing and clicking).

 ###Build a team
 - In your own repo, you can navigate to `Settings` then `Collaborators` to add your partner as a permanent team member.
 Now he or she can push straight to the repo without having to submit a pull request.